 5. Gathering product feedback

-Implementing customers’ feature requests can dramatically improve consumer perception of your product or service, but manually sorting through and classifying these requests can be both time-consuming and tedious.
+Implementing customers’ feature requests dramatically improves consumer perception of your product or service.
+However, manually sorting through and classifying these requests is both time-consuming and tedious.

-Just as you can tie customer service automation to customer surveys, you can also tie it to specific trigger actions, like submitting a feature request.
-Then you can sort responses into buckets — such as “nice to have” or “essential for UX” — and rank them by priority automatically, so your team can act on them.
+Just as you tie customer service automation to customer surveys, you also tie it to specific trigger actions, like submitting a feature request.
+You can then sort responses into buckets — such as “nice to have” or “essential for UX” — and rank them automatically by priority, so your team can act on them accordingly.

 6. Responding to issues in real time

-Chatbots use a messaging interface to rapidly conduct pre-scripted conversations through natural language processing (NLP).
+Chatbots help your business assist customers in real time.
+They use a messaging interface to rapidly conduct pre-scripted conversations through natural language processing (NLP).
 With AI NLP technology, chatbots use keywords from an initial help message to identify and answer customer concerns.

 7. Sending automated responses